nortabaT/AlgorithmsLab1/README.md

 **Stable Matching Algorithm**

-*Implements a variation of the stable marriage problem, where program determines maximum weight matchings of vertices in a convex bipartite graph.*
+*Implements a variation of the stable marriage problem, where program determines maximum cardinality maximum weight matchings (MWMCMs) of vertices in a convex bipartite graph.*

 **Input Block Format:** Each input block species a CBG G = (U; V).
 The first line of an input block contains two integers m and n that specify |U| and |V|, respectively.
 Each of the next m lines contains four